thebkv/bkv/ruth02.md

 **MSFR:** A man of standing from Elimelech's family, owner of the field, protector and provider for Ruth, and one of the family's potential redeemers.

-**BKV:** Boaz is best understood through function.
-He has authority and resources, and he uses both to establish protection and provision around someone vulnerable.
+**BKV:** Boaz is best understood by what he does.
+He sees Ruth, protects her, feeds her, gives her room to work, and uses his authority to make sure she is treated well.

 ---